Rosen Law Firm Encourages Flux Power Holdings, Inc. Investors To Inquire About Securities Class Action Investigation - FLUX

 (MENAFN- PR Newswire)

-Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of Flux Power Holdings, Inc. (NASDAQ: FLUX ) resulting from allegations that Flux Power may have issued materially misleading business information to the investing public.
+Why: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Flux Power Holdings, Inc. (NASDAQ: FLUX ) resulting from allegations that Flux Power may have issued materially misleading business information to the investing public.

 So What: If you purchased Flux Power securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.